FredHutch/VISCfunctions/README.md

 # VISCfunctions

-The package provides functions for common tasks for creating statistical reports at VISC.
+The package provides functions for common tasks for creating statistical reports at Vaccine Immunology Statistical Center (VISC).
 The goal of VISCfunctions is to:

-  - provide standard statistical testing and estimating functions,
+  - provide standard statistical testing and estimating functions
-  - help format output for PDF and Word reports, and
+  - help format output for PDF and Word reports
   - provide frequently used utility functions

-for Vaccine Immunology Statistical Center (VISC) statisticians and programmers at Fred Hutch.
+for VISC statisticians and programmers at Fred Hutch.

 # Installation